Cross-Camera Trajectories Help Person Retrieval in a Camera Network

 \subsection{Re-ranking for Person Retrieval}

 Re-ranking means using high confidence samples to reorder the initial search results, which has been studied in the generic instance retrieval \cite{zhong2017re,chum2007total,jegou2007a,qin2011hello,qin2011hello,shen2012object}.
-Some researchers have also designed reordering methods for person Re-id task \cite{zheng2015query,chen2016deep,garcia2015person,garcia2017discriminant,li2012common}.
+Some researchers have also designed re-ranking methods for person Re-ID task \cite{zheng2015query,chen2016deep,garcia2015person,garcia2017discriminant,li2012common}.
 Li et al. \cite{li2012common} proposed a re-ranking method by analyzing the relative information and direct information of near neighbors of each pair of images.
 Garcia et al. \cite{garcia2015person} proposed an unsupervised re-ranking method by jointly considering the content and context information in the ranking list.
-Leng et al. \cite{2015Person} proposed a bidirectional ranking method to modify the initial ranking list based on the similarity of both content and context.
-Zhong et al. \cite{zhong2017re} proposed a k-reciprocal encoding method to re-ranking the re-ID results.
+Leng et al. \cite{2015Person} proposed a bidirectional ranking method to modify the initial ranking list based on both content and context similarity.
+Zhong et al. \cite{zhong2017re} proposed a k-reciprocal encoding method to re-ranking the Re-ID results.
 These re-ranking methods only use the visual information of persons while ignoring the temporal or spatial information.
-In 2019, our group \cite{wang2019spatial} proposed a spatio-temporal two-stream re-ranking method to reorder the list of the retrieval result.
-However, this method requires that the query's spatio-temporal information be known, limiting its application scenarios.
-In this paper, we develop a novel trajectory re-ranking technology to optimize the person retrieval.
-The proposed trajectory re-ranking method does not need the spatio-temporal information of the query.
+In 2019, our group \cite{wang2019spatial} proposed a spatio-temporal two-stream re-ranking method to reorder the retrieval result list.
+However, this method requires the query's spatio-temporal information to be known, limiting its application scenarios.
+In this paper, we develop a novel trajectory re-ranking technology to optimize person retrieval.
+The proposed trajectory re-ranking method doesn't need the spatio-temporal information of the query.